mayac-deloitte/pymavproxy-testing/README.md

 The FastAPI drone control system also supports interaction through a chatbot or voicebot interface.
 This allows users to issue commands either by typing them in a chat interface or by speaking them into a voice recognition system.

 ### How to Use the Chatbot/Voicebot
-To get the chatbot running, you need to serve the HTML file for the chatbot interface and ensure your FastAPI application is running.
-Here’s what you need to do:

 1. **Start the FastAPI Server**:
    - Use the following command to run your FastAPI server: